react-static/react-static/docs/concepts.md

 ### Dev Stage

 1.  **All of the data your site needs to render** is gathered up-front in your `static.config.js` by any means you want.
-This data can come from markdown files, headless CMSs, graphql endpoints, etc.
+This data can come from markdown files, headless CMSs, graphql endpoints, etc. The data is compiled during the build stage.
-2. Using your data, you define or generate **static route** for your site and supply the appropriate data to each one.
+2. Pages are defined by files that export a single React component that is rendered when required.
+Any files in the `pages` folder will **automatically routed**.
-3. Simultaneously, you provide each route with the component that should be used to render it.
+3. You can also provide a **static route** for your data and specify the file containing the page Component.
 4. Using React-Static's components like `RouteProps` and `SiteProps` you can access the data for each route and use it to render your site!
 You can also use HOC versions of those components if you wish.
 5. React-Static can then export every page in your site with tenacious speed and accuracy.